Gilbert Wynter: Related deaths

 Saul Nahome, financial advisor to the Adams family, was gunned down in front of his house by an unknown assailant on 5 December 1998.
 Initially, it was claimed that he was murdered by the Adams gang, due to fears he might crack under police pressure and inform on the rest of the gang.
 Police at the time dismissed this, claiming that most likely he was killed by a rival gang in order to cause disruption.

-However, Nahome and Wynter knew each other personally, had worked together in the past, and Nahome was allegedly involved in the same cannabis deal as Wynter, and so police now believe that Wynter's disappearance and Nahome's murder are related.
+However, Nahome and Wynter knew each other personally, had worked together in the past, and Nahome was allegedly involved in the same cannabis deal as Wynter, so police now believe that Wynter's disappearance and Nahome's murder are related.
 In 2011, police reexamined evidence and questioned crime boss Terry Adams and 20 other gang members including former ally Barton about both men, but with no results.
 It has been suggested that former Adams family enforcer and Bristol drug baron Andrew Baker was responsible for the murder of both men.